MicrosoftDocs/win32/desktop-src/direct3ddxgi/dxgi-1-3-improvements.md

 ---
-Description: The following functionality has been added in Microsoft DirectX Graphics Infrastructure (DXGI) 1.3, which is included starting in Windows 8.1. ms.assetid: 56816212-2B6A-41EC-B57D-29DEBBF440E7
+description: The following functionality has been added in Microsoft DirectX Graphics Infrastructure (DXGI) 1.3, which is included starting in Windows 8.1. ms.assetid: 56816212-2B6A-41EC-B57D-29DEBBF440E7
 title: DXGI 1.3 Improvements
 ms.topic: article